d0tTino/DeepThought-ReThought/README.md

 The project is hosted on GitHub: [https://github.com/d0tTino/DeepThought-ReThought](https://github.com/d0tTino/DeepThought-ReThought)

-See [docs/licenses.md](docs/licenses.md) for a list of bundled models and libraries along with their permissive licenses.
+See the [licenses guide](docs/licenses.md) for a list of bundled models and libraries and their permissive licenses.

 ## Installation